learn-academy-2023-hotel/preparedness-assessment-jdpinkard/preparedness-frontend/README.md

     X The input field is centered on the page
-    X There is 12px of padding on the left and the right of the input field X There is 6px of padding on the top and the bottom of the input field The buttons are centered under the input field
+    X There is 12px of padding on the left and the right of the input field X There is 6px of padding on the top and the bottom of the input field

+    X The buttons are centered under the input field

     X The background color of the buttons are #0dcaf0 X The color of the text on the buttons is white
     X Button width is set to 100px